Have you ever heard the saying, “a little goes a long way?” It is true!

 When using a condiment or a hot sauce, the more you consume, the taste will be more pronounced on your palate.
 If the condiment or hot sauce is hot and spicy, you will taste the spiciness mixed with the heat of the peppers.
 If the hot sauce has a strong vinegar presence, you will mostly taste the acid from the vinegar.

 When tasting a hot sauce, your palate must be able to enjoy the flavors of each ingredient.
 A hot sauce is supposed to make your dish tastefully enjoyable.
-Your mouth should welcome each flavor and not feel overwhelmed with the heat from the peppers.
+Your mouth should welcome each flavor and not feel overwhelmed by the heat from the peppers.

 Where does the heat come from?